top of page

 Engage your visual imaginings by stepping forward with digital storytelling to step back in time.
 Experience a 3D reconstruction of fifteenth-century Norwich, courtesy of UEA's Virtual Past team.

-Create 'stepping stones' of your life, inspired by the Paston story at each heritage stop on the trail.
+Create 'stepping stones' of your life, inspired by the Paston story at stops on the trail.
 This creative expression activity promotes treasured memories, sensory grounding and gratitude.

 Creative writing

 Be inspired by Margaret's vivid prose or Margery's 'Valentine's letter'.
-Follow these 'Found Poem' (or prose story) prompts.
+Follow these 'Found Poem' (or short story) prompts.
 The words already exist for your creativity, discover them on your walk.

 2104 Paston house big Charlotte Knee Pho